Are you facing time pressure to submit an investment proposal?

-When time is constrained, the first three principles listed above may need to traded off to some degree to accommodate the principle of timeliness.
+When time is constrained, the first three principles listed above may need to be traded off to some degree to accommodate the principle of timeliness.
 This could involve merging some of the pathway stages, and/or reducing the level of analysis within each stage.

 - Implementation Business Case (or an alternative as agreed with Treasury).

 The investment lead agency should develop the business case based on what’s been agreed with the Treasury.
 Even if the development time is very short, plan to check in regularly with your vote analyst during development, to make sure you’re on the right track.

 Ensure you make it clear to Cabinet:

-- the benefits of taking an expedited approach to the business case in this situation
+- the rationale and benefits of taking an expedited approach to the business case in this situation

 - what analysis has been omitted

 - what the risks are of such an approach; these are likely to include:

 - without detailed analysis, estimates regarding time, cost, benefits typically prove to be optimistic, and the best value option may not be correctly identified

 - less time for looking outwards, which can result in missed opportunities for integration with other government initiatives; ‘point’ solutions that don’t endure well